 Motorized exterior mirrors may be used.

-59. Mounting.
+60. Mounting

 Chassis frame shall extend to rear edge of rear body cross member.
 Bus body shall be attached to chassis frame in such manner as to prevent shifting or separation of body from chassis under severe operating conditions.